mbruges/zola/content/learn/textbook/journal-of-a-disappointed-man.md

 With this eclipse of interest, the incident
 was suddenly closed.
 First in ones and twos,
 then altogether, the men followed.
 That left
 the pile still in mid-air, and me of course.

+- DEFINITIONS:
+  - paraphernalia: (n) equipment, special items
+  - ruminative: (adj) thoughtful, reflective
+  - monosyllables: (n) words of one syllable
+  - baffled: (adj) confused, puzzled
+  - trajectory: (n) path, course of movement